 What if your next board meeting genuinely helped you lead better?

-Most headteachers have learned to tolerate governance.
-You prepare comprehensive papers, facilitate smooth meetings, and secure approvals - but you've stopped expecting your board to genuinely lighten your load or sharpen your thinking.
+Most headteachers have learned to tolerate governance, and have stopped expecting their board to genuinely lighten their load or sharpen their thinking.

 That's not because your governors aren't capable.
 And it's not because you're doing something wrong.
 It's because nobody ever properly taught you how to build a board relationship that actually works.